 About this Handbook

 This document provides customers with comprehensive information to assist them in utilizing all aspects of our Customer Success resources.
-Consult this Handbook for Customer Success contact information, resources and processes, and descriptions of Standard and Premium (only include if available for the product line) Support offerings.
+Consult this Handbook for Customer Success contact information, resources and processes, and descriptions of Support offerings.

 Note: Please refer to the most current online version of this handbook on our Customer Portal for the most up-to-date information.
 The services described within are subject to a customer having a current maintenance or subscription agreement with Aptean.
 Aptean reserves the right to change the terms and conditions of their support services for its product lines, including the Verdiem product suite.